How Does Direct Primary Care Work?

 Same-Day Access Becomes the Standard

-DPC practices schedule same-day appointments 99% of the time according to industry data, compared to traditional practices where patients wait weeks for routine visits.
-Appointment times extend to 30-60 minutes instead of the typical 15-20 minute visits in traditional primary care practices.
+DPC practices schedule same-day appointments 99% of the time according to industry data, improving access to urgent care for routine acute issues compared to traditional practices, where patients wait weeks for routine visits.
+Appointment times extend to 30-60 minutes as extended visits instead of the typical 15-20 minute visits in traditional primary care practices.
 This extended time allows physicians to address multiple health concerns during single visits and develop personalized treatment plans.
-Emergency consultations receive priority scheduling (often within hours of patient requests).
+Emergency consultations receive priority scheduling, often within hours of patient requests, unlike traditional rushed visits, where patients feel less heard.

 Direct Communication Replaces Phone Tag

-Patients contact their DPC physicians directly through phone calls, text messages, and secure email platforms without navigation through receptionist barriers or automated systems.
-Response times average 2-4 hours during business hours, with many practices offering 24/7 communication access for urgent concerns.
+Patients contact their DPC physician or provider directly through phone calls, text messages, and secure email platforms without navigating through receptionist barriers or automated systems.
+Response times average 2-4 hours during business hours, with many practices offering 24/7 communication access for urgent concerns and follow-up on specialty referrals.
 This direct access eliminates the frustration of waiting days for callback appointments or prescription refills.
-Telemedicine consultations handle minor illnesses, medication adjustments, and follow-up care without office visits, which saves patients time and travel expenses while maintaining quality care standards.
+Telemedicine consultations handle minor illnesses, medication adjustments, and follow-up care without office visits, which helps practices do things differently from traditional offices while saving patients time and travel expenses and maintaining quality care standards.

 Final Thoughts